What is a Life Wish?

 "Why stay alive?
 What good am I, really?
 What is the point of continuing this pain?"
 Notice these aren't questions...answers aren't expected.
 These are statements of someone trying to make up their mind, to be the judge and jury of a case they've brought against themselves.
 Unfortunately, only one side of the case is being heard and the trial is rigged.

-With this awareness as a backdrop - the varied reasons to think about change or ways to respond to it - we can begin to discern how complex the forces are that cause anyone to turn away from a life wish and instead consider the opposite, a death wish.
-Though never expressed this way (no one walks into a conversation and says, "I now have a death wish,") there are real reasons and avenues people explore that change their view of their own existence, and may cause them to begin to wonder about the value of maintaining it.
+With this awareness as a backdrop - the varied reasons to think about or respond to change - we can begin to discern how complex the forces are that cause anyone to turn away from a life wish and instead consider the opposite, a death wish.
+Though never expressed this way (no one walks into a conversation and says, "I now have a death wish,") there are real reasons and avenues people explore that change their view of their existence, causing them to begin to wonder about the value of maintaining it.

 Questions to raise and pursue answers to: